Making Islington fairer

 General Meetings, where delegates from all branches meet to debate policies, are usually held on the third Wednesday of the month.
 All members are welcome: come to meet other people who want to make a difference, including people from your local ward.

-Women members of the party are automatically members of the local women’s forum, which usually meets on the fourth Wednesday of each month.
+Women members of the party are automatically members of the local women’s forum, which usually meets on the first Thursday of each month.

 If you are interested in improving women’s political representation, come to your local forum.